FreeAndFair/ColoradoRLA/docs/26_export_manual.md

  Field | Type | _______________Meaning_______________
 --- | --- | ---
 county_name | Text String | Name of County
- ballot_manifest_hash | Text String | Hash value entered by the given county after uploading the ballot manifest file
-     to be used in the audit
+ ballot_manifest_hash | Text String | Hash value entered by the given county after uploading the ballot manifest file to be used in the audit

 ### all_contest_static

-List of all contests, with information about the contest that doesn't change during the audit, namely the reason for the audit, the number of winners allowed in the contest, the tabulated winners of the contest, the numbers of ballot cards recorded as cast in the county (total number as well as the number containing the given contest) and the value of the error inflation factor (gamma).
+List of all contests, with information about each contest that doesn't change during the audit, namely the reason for the audit, the number of winners allowed in the contest, the tabulated winners of the contest, the numbers of ballot cards recorded as cast in the county (total number as well as the number containing the given contest) and the value of the error inflation factor (gamma).

  Field | Type | _______________Meaning_______________
 --- | --- | ---